nextflow-io/crg-course-nov16/README.md

 Create a Docker image containing Samtools and Bowtie2.

-Then use it to create a genome index file.
+Then use it to build a genome index file.

 ### Step 1